Akeelah and the Bee: Plot

-At Javier's birthday party, Akeelah nearly beats Dylan in Scrabble, after which she overhears Dylan's father berating him for almost losing to a black girl.
-At the state bee, Tanya unexpectedly arrives, demands Akeelah be removed from the stage, and pulls Akeelah out into the hallway, where she chastises her for her dishonesty.
+At Javier's birthday party, Akeelah nearly beats Dylan in Scrabble, after which she overhears Dylan's overly competitive father berating him for almost losing to a "little black girl."
+At the state bee, Tanya finally discovers Akeelah’s secret when she receives an unexpected invitation from Javier's parents; when she arrives, she orders her daughter off the stage and chastises her for her dishonesty.
 Javier intentionally stalls to allow Akeelah to return to the stage in time for her next turn.
-After speaking to Dr. Larabee and Mr. Welch, Tanya allows Akeelah to continue, and she advances to Scripps, along with Dylan and Javier.
-Tanya later apologizes to Akeelah, explaining that she was merely afraid of Akeelah losing.
+After speaking to Dr. Larabee and Mr. Welch, Tanya reluctantly allows Akeelah to continue, and she advances to Scripps, along with Dylan and Javier.

-Dr. Larabee later tells Akeelah that he is resigning as her coach, and gives her 5,000 flashcards to study despite her protests.
+As Christmas approaches, Dr. Larabee tells Akeelah that he is resigning as her coach, and gives her 5,000 flashcards to study despite her protests.
 Feeling abandoned by Dr. Larabee, distanced from her best friend Georgia, and pressured by her community to win and make them proud, Akeelah loses her motivation.
-Encouraged by Tanya, Akeelah recruits her family members, classmates, teachers, friends, and neighbors to help her prepare.
-Akeelah visits Dr. Larabee, who confesses that she reminds him of his late daughter, Denise, who died of a terminal illness when she was younger than Akeelah.
-He agrees to accompany her to Washington, D.C. for Scripps, along with Tanya, Mr. Welch, and Devon.
+Encouraged by Tanya, Akeelah recruits her siblings, classmates, teachers, friends, and neighbors to help her prepare.
+As the day of the national bee approaches, Akeelah visits Dr. Larabee, who confesses that she reminds him of his late daughter, Denise, who died of a terminal illness when she was younger than Akeelah.
+He agrees to accompany her to Washington, D.C., along with Tanya, Mr. Welch, and Devon.
 Akeelah also invites Georgia, rekindling their friendship.

-During the competition, Akeelah and Dylan become the two finalists.
-After overhearing Dylan's father aggressively pressuring him to win, Akeelah intentionally misspells a word to help him win.
-Dylan, fed up with his father's competitive nature, intentionally misspells the same word and tells Akeelah that he wants a fair competition.
-The two are eventually declared co-champions after Akeelah spells "pulchritude," the same word she misspelled at the beginning of the film.
+After all the other competitors, including Javier, are eliminated during the national bee, the competition comes down to Akeelah and Dylan.
+During a break, Akeelah overhears Dylan's father aggressively pressuring him to win, so she intentionally misspells a word ("xanthosis," the same word Dylan asked her to spell when they first met) to help him win, but Dylan, appalled by Akeelah's decision and fed up with his father's competitive nature, intentionally misspells the same word.
+He then tells her he wants a fair competition.
+The two then proceed to spell all the remaining words in the final round correctly until they are eventually declared co-champions after Akeelah spells "pulchritude," the same word she misspelled when she first met Dr. Larabee.